 LASIK Truth: Every procedure comes with potential risks to consider.
 When it comes to LASIK, complications are not normal!
 Vision correction is different for every patient, so it’s important to know what to expect.

 Don’t let myths about LASIK scare you away from clear vision!
-Contact Washington Eye Physicians & Surgeons for your LASIK consultation today!
+Contact Washington Eye Physicians & Surgeons for your free LASIK consultation today!